 - Premiums.
 You will be required to pay monthly premiums for your insurance coverage.

 - Deductibles.
-Many dental insurance plans require participants to pay a deductible.
-This is the amount an individual or family must pay for dental care before the insurance provider will begin paying for covered services.
+Some dental insurance plans require participants to pay a deductible.
+This is the amount an individual or family must pay for dental care before the insurance provider begins paying for covered services.

 - Co-payments/Co-insurance.
-After you have met your deductible, you may be required to pay a portion of your dental bills in the form of a co-payment or co-insurance.
+If your policy has a deductible, once you have met it , you may be required to pay a portion of your dental bills in the form of a co-payment or co-insurance.
+For plans that do not have a deductible, co-insurance will start immediately.

 You must add up all of these out-of-pocket expenses to determine the total cost of a dental insurance plan.